 If you haven’t heard from us directly by email, then there have been no changes to your programme at this point in time.
 We will be in touch with you directly if your programme will be delayed.

 We don’t know if a future travel ban will be in a place closer to the date of our programs.
 Maybe the situation will get worse, and maybe it will improve.
-If you are thinking of cancelling your participation in the programme starting before 31st August 2020, please get in touch with us directly to discuss your options.
+If you are thinking of cancelling your participation in the programmes, please get in touch with us directly to discuss your options.

 Given the unprecedented impact of COVID-19 we would like to provide you with the assurance that your programme participation is secure with SwimTayka to be used in the future should you wish to transfer to another programme.
 We are happy to transfer amounts you have already paid to use towards an alternative programme with a start date before 1st June 2022; if the programme you select is longer or more expensive, you will need to find the extra money for the difference in price, and if the programme is shorter your final target will be adjusted accordingly.

 Please note that cancellation fees and refunds are governed by the SwimTayka’s Terms & Conditions and apply only to your SwimTayka programme – airlines and other travel providers may charge additional costs, so we recommend getting in touch directly with your travel insurance provider to enquire about your coverage.

 Most countries’ governments provide their own travel advice.
 We recommend travellers consult their local advisory for advice.
 See below for links to some of the larger ones: